idptools/goose/README.md

 GOOSE lets you combine different properties simultaneously.
 Importantly, any value you do not specify will just be random.

-**Note**: Simultaneously specifying high hyrdropathy values and a high FCR is challenging to make and may be slow!
-In addition, simply because the hydropathy value of charged resides are very low (K=0.6, R = 0, D and E = 1), it is impossible to make sequences with too high of a FCR and too high of a hydropathy value.
+**Note**: Simultaneously specifying high hydropathy values and a high FCR is challenging and may be slow!
+In addition, because the hydropathy values of charged residues are very low (K=0.6, R = 0, D and E = 1), it is impossible to make sequences with too high of an FCR and too high of a hydropathy value.

 **Examples**